 But could she cook?

 Fannie Farmer was born on March 23, 1857 in Boston.
 Her father, a printer whose business didn’t do too well, moved the family to Medford, Mass.
-Fannie was attending Medford High School when she contracted polio and was confined to her bed for years.
+Fannie was attending Medford High School when she contracted polio.
+She spent years in bed.
 While she slowly recovered, she took up cooking and turned her family’s home into a boardinghouse.

 At 31, she entered the Boston Cooking School.
-After she graduated a year later she was asked to stay on as assistant principal.
+After graduating a year later she stayed on as assistant principal.
 Five years later she was running the school and publishing the Boston Cooking-School Cookbook

 By her own admission, she was more of a promoter and a businesswoman than a great cook.